JENkt4k/sc-what-event-when/README.md

 ## Overview

 *"What would you use **'focus'** event for?"* was an excellent question and hilariously led me to guiding the student to writing an accidental infinite UI loop.
-So I thought I would create some quick examples code for some common events I've seen used.
+So I thought I would create some quick example code for some common events I've seen used.

 ## What Events?